- Terms of Home Loan

 Equated Monthly Instalments (EMIs)

-- EMI refers to repayments that you make every month in order to pay off your loan.
+- EMI refers to repayments that you make every month to pay off your loan.

 - It is an unequal combination of your principal repayment and interest payments.